jasonday/printThis/README.md

     afterPrint: null            // function called before iframe is removed });
 ```

+### Callback
+`printThis` allow an optional function as second parameter.
+This function will be executed once the document is ready to print.
+The function receive two parameters `doPrint` and `$doc`.

+#### doPrint
+A function to run the print functionality manually.

+#### $doc
+The document ready to print.

+If you pass a callback, you are responsible to run the `doPrint` function to start print.

 ## Please read
 * "It's not working" without any details is not a valid issue and will be closed